Yair Rodríguez

 Yair Raziel Rodríguez Portillo (born October 6, 1992) is a Mexican professional mixed martial artist.
 He currently competes in the Featherweight division of the Ultimate Fighting Championship (UFC), where he is a former Interim UFC Featherweight Champion.
 A professional since 2011, Rodríguez has been with the UFC since 2014 after winning The Ultimate Fighter: Latin America featherweight tournament.
-As of July 15, 2025, he is #3 in the UFC featherweight rankings.

 Early life

 Yair Raziel Rodríguez Portillo' was born and raised in Parral, Chihuahua, Mexico to Rigoberto Rodríguez Olivas and Norma Alicia Portillo.
 Rodríguez started Taekwondo at age five.

 Mixed martial arts career

 Early career

 Rodríguez made his professional mixed martial arts (MMA) debut on October 10, 2011, at Mexican Fighter Promotions 8, when he fought Jonatan Guzmán and won via unanimous decision.
 On March 10, 2012, he fought Carlos Ricardo at The Supreme Cage Fighting 1.
 He won via third round submission (triangle choke).
 Rodríguez then fought Luis Roberto Herrera on December 12, 2012, at Mexican Fighter Promotions 13.
 He lost via first round knockout.
 Rodríguez next faced Édgar Juárez on February 16, 2013 at Mexican Fighter Promotions 14.
 He won the fight via first-round knockout.
 His final fight before he entered the UFC was against Angelo Durante on April 4, 2014, at NP: High Altitude Face Off 6.
 Rodríguez won the fight via arm-bar in round one.